App version: 0.1.0

 Here’s a look at when you might consider a personal loan vs. a personal line of credit.

-When Might You Consider a Personal Loan?
+When You Might Consider a Personal Loan

 Because you need to know how much money you’ll need up front when you take out a personal loan, good uses for a personal loan include consolidating debts and other one-time costs, such as a home or car repair, vacation, wedding, or medical expense.
-This type of loan doesn't require collateral, typically offers a lower interest rate than a personal line of credit or credit card, and is easy to work into your budget since it has a fixed interest rate and monthly payments.
+This type of loan doesn't require collateral, typically offers a lower interest rate than a personal line of credit or credit card, and is easy to work into your budget since it has a fixed interest rate and fixed monthly payments.

-When Might You Consider a Personal Line of Credit?
+When You Might Consider a Personal Line of Credit

 The Takeaway